Bharat (film): Present day (2010)

-Bharat decides to sell the store, which he stubbornly refused to do despite losses.
-Before reaching the train, Gautam promised he will unite with him at store, explaining why Bharat held on to the store for so long.
-He realizes Gautam is probably too old to survive still.
-He sees a vision of him, assuring Bharat kept his promise and asking him to move on.
-Tearful, he finally marries Kumud and moving on.
+An elderly Bharat finally decides to sell the store, something which he had stubbornly refused to do despite the store losing money.
+Before reaching the train, Gautam had promised Bharat that he would reunite with him at the store, which had explained why Bharat had held on to the store for all that time.
+Bharat concludes that Gautam is likely to have passed away as he is too old to have survived.
+Bharat sees a vision of him, where Gautam assures him to move on.
+A tearful Bharat finally decides to move on and marries Kumud.